nuchs/toys/hangman/notes/notes2.md

-The pattern of either propagating an error from a method call or carrying on if it succeeds is so common that some syntactic sugar has been added to make this more frictionless, meaning we can reduce make_guess to:
+The pattern of either propagating an error from a method call or carrying on if it succeeds is so common that some syntactic sugar has been added to make this more friction-less, meaning we can reduce make_guess to: